aditya-saxena-7/Cost-Efficient-Stock-Forecasting-with-Enhanced-LightGBM/Hyperparameter Optimization.md

 5. **Min Child Samples**:
    - The minimum number of samples a leaf must have.
 It prevents the model from creating leaves with few samples, which can cause overfitting. 🌱

-#### Real-World Example:

-Imagine you are tuning a car for a race.
-You need to adjust various settings (hyperparameters) like tire pressure, fuel mixture, and suspension stiffness to get the best performance.
-Optuna is like a smart mechanic that tries different settings for you and finds the optimal configuration to win the race. 🏎️🏁

 ---

 ### Table of Contents